Eugene-Kashnikov/Example/README.md

 To run all modules, navigate to terminal and run:

-mvn clean test -DauthKey="your personal key"
+mvn clean test -Dauth.key="your personal key"

 Get your private key - https://docs.thecatapi.com/